 The Transportation Appeal Tribunal of Canada is a quasi-judicial body established in 2003 pursuant to the Transportation Appeal Tribunal of Canada Act.
 The Tribunal replaced the Civil Aviation Tribunal, which was established under Part IV of the Aeronautics Act in 1986.
 In addition to aviation, its jurisdiction extends to the marine, railway, motor vehicle, and international bridges and tunnels sectors.

-The Tribunal's jurisdiction is expressly provided for under the Aeronautics Act, the Canada Shipping Act, 2001, the Canada Marine Act, the Marine Transportation Security Act, the Railway Safety Act, the International Bridges and Tunnels Act, the Canada Transportation Act, and the Navigation Protection Act.
+The Tribunal's jurisdiction is expressly provided for under the Aeronautics Act, the Canada Shipping Act, 2001, the Canada Marine Act, the Marine Transportation Security Act, the Railway Safety Act, the International Bridges and Tunnels Act, the Canada Transportation Act, the Motor Vehicle Safety Act, and the Navigation Protection Act.

 - Date modified: